xymbia/flutter-arena/README.md

-Here's a README template you can adapt for your **"flutter-arena"** repository:

----

 # Flutter Arena

 Welcome to **Flutter Arena**!
 This repository serves as a testing ground for Flutter developers.
 The primary goal is to allow candidates to showcase their skills by building and submitting new Flutter widgets.
 Each candidate contributes through a pull request (PR) which will be evaluated based on coding practices, creativity, and functionality.
 This structured approach enables an efficient, hands-on assessment of Flutter skills.